wkumari/draft-wkumari-opsawg-sdi/README.md

    bootstrapping logic (sometimes called 'autoboot', or 'autoinstall').
-   This generally works by having a newly installed / unconfigured device obtain an IP address and address of a config server (often called 'next-server', 'siaddr' or 'tftp-server-name') using DHCP.
+   This generally works by having a newly installed / unconfigured device obtain an IP address and address of a config server (often called 'next-server', 'siaddr' or 'tftp-server-name') using DHCP (see [RFC2131]).
 The device then contacts this configuration server to download its initial configuration, which is often identified using the devices serial number, MAC address or similar.
 This document extends this (vendor specific) paradigm by allowing the configuration file to be encrypted.

    This document describes a concept, and some example ways of implementing this concept.
 As devices have different capabilities,